Archive for March 6th, 2013

 entertainment, Travel

 Master & Servant London’s hottest new restaurant, has opened in Hoxton Square, in the city’s up-and-coming Shoreditch area.
 The brain-child of Matt Edwards, previously of the St John Hotel and Hix, M&S was designed by Mhairi Coyle Design.
 The restaurant serves up Manhattan sophistication with British panache.
-Specialties include seasonal dishes cooked on a charcoal [...]
+Specialties include seasonal […]

 Salvador Dali: The Making of an Artist by Catherine Grenier